-GNRL - GENERALGNRL 100 - PRINCIPLES OF SYSTEMATIC STUDY (2)
+GNRL - GENERALGNRL 100 - ON COURSE (2)

-Study of systematic and practical techniques used in university work.
+Strategies for creating success in college and in life.
 Credit will not apply toward graduation or calculate into GPA.

 GNRL 101 - UNIVERSITY EXPERIENCE (1)

 Interactive classes and activities designed to prepare entering new students for their transition to Walla Walla University life.
 These classes promote development of academic and social skills as well as critical thinking and decision-making, which are essential to a balanced lifestyle of our collegiate environment.
 Students will also be assisted in a personalized approach to religion coursework in order to enhance their spiritual development.
 Graded S or NC.
 (Course fees apply.)